ksittser/CSCE-313-Project-5/README.md

 100 requests for each of three people "John Smith," "Joe Smith," and "Jane Smith" are requested from the server; the server sends back data in the form of random numbers which are displayed in a histogram.

 Runs with commands `make` and then `./client`

+Created Fall 2018 for Intro to Computer Systems class